Home » Net Promoter Score » Everything you need to know about Net Promoter Score (NPS) in 2022 – Complete guide [updated!]

 This comprehensive NPS guide will try to cover everything that you need to know about customer loyalty, satisfaction, and experience.
 Let’s get rolling.

 Looking to measure your NPS?
-Try Trustmary for free!
+Book your demo with Trustmary here!

 Net Promoter Score (NPS), also known as Net Promoter System, is a customer loyalty metric that measures how likely your customers are to recommend your product or business to a friend.
 The Net Promoter Score was first introduced by Fred Reichheld in 1993.
 Later in 2003, Fred partnered with the Bain & Company and the NPS was adopted by the Bain & Company to predict customer purchasing behavior.